bkj/wit/README.md

 #### Notebooks
 - `wit/notebooks/address-matching.ipynb` -- trying to learn a good metric for addresses
 - `wit/notebooks/simple-forum-notebook.py` -- aligning schemas of multiple forums at once

+### More

+See `https://github.com/phronesis-mnemosyne/census-schema-alignment` for some more concrete examples, developed during the January 2016 XDATA census hackathon.